jorgeriera/OSM-Data-Case-Study/README.md

 ### Cardinal Directions
 A typical inconsistency found in addresses is the representation of a given cardinal direction.
 I tested for this in the Miami OSM sample database under the way/node tags and found a number of variations in the street name values.
-For example, North is written as: N,N., and North.
+For example, North is written as: N, N., and North.

 ```Python
 direction=['Southwest', 'Southeast', 'Northwest', 'Northeast', 'North', 'South', 'East', 'West']